haskell-nix/hnix/README.md

 ## Contributing

+Haskell Language Server & Cabal development.
+Or development in the Nis shell environment.

 1. If something in the [quests](https://github.com/haskell-nix/hnix/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+no%3Aassignee) looks interesting, look through the thread and leave a comment taking it, to let others know you're working on it.

 2. You are free to chat with everyone on [Gitter](https://gitter.im/haskell-nix/Lobby).